Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Discussion

 \section{Discussion}

-\paragraph{On the Research Questions.} The sentiment map of Greece can be characterized as distinctly non-homogeneous, as it exhibits variations of positive and negative sentiment across different regions, with negative sentiment appearing more prevalent overall.
-Advances in NLP now make it feasible to generate such maps, but further work is needed in terms of evaluation and validation.
-Moreover, these maps should not rely solely on polarity-based labeling—whether automatic or human—as such tasks can be highly subjective.
-Instead, they should aim to capture the full spectrum of sentiment and all possible outcomes.
-Therefore, evaluation remains the primary challenge, compounded by the scarcity of data for more informed analysis and the limited availability of metadata, such as location information.
+\paragraph{On the Research Questions} The sentiment and emotion of proverbs are neither homogeneous nor mono-dimensional.
+A single proverb can be interpreted differently in terms of sentiment, which may manifest both as annotators assigning multiple labels or as variations in polarity.
+These `conflicts' usually stem from personal interpretations, which challenge the notion of proverbs as fixed entities and demonstrate how, over time, individual interpretations can gradually become consolidated at a social level.
+Regionally, differences can appear on a large scale, as shown in Figure~\ref{fig:map}, where the landscape seems split in two.
+However, a closer look reveals more subtle variations.
+For example, in the Ionian Islands, the dominant sentiment is anger, except on the island of Kefalonia.
+Simple averaging across the region would obscure important information about this area.

-\paragraph{On the Origin of Greek Proverbs.} An analysis such as the one presented in this paper cannot give us any information about the genesis of a specific proverb, but rather its spreading.
-An attempt to discover the origin of any proverb is very much futile, as thoroughly described in much of the paremiological literature \cite{Norrick+2015+7+27}.
-This is because it is most likely that proverbs are coined by a single individual, who managed to grasp a universal truth in an adequate yet metaphorical manner, and was expressive enough that it was adopted and used by the folk.
-This however and as discussed in previous sections implicated that the way the proverbs are used has led to variation.
-In this specific work, although we map the proverbs and their sentiment to specific regions in Greece, the only indication that we have that these proverbs belong to the specific regions are the dialectal properties of the proverbs.
-This however does not mean that one region `owns' a proverb, but rather it owns the specific variety of the proverb.
-More research should look into the differences between the local varieties both regarding linguistic differences but also topic, emotion, and sentiment.
+\paragraph{On the Origin of Greek Proverbs} An analysis such as the one presented in this paper cannot give us any information about the genesis of a specific proverb, but rather its spreading.
+An attempt on the origin of any proverb is futile, as described in much of the paremiological literature \cite{Norrick+2015+7+27}.
+This is because it is most likely that proverbs are coined by a single individual, who managed to grasp a universal truth in a metaphorical yet adequately expressive manner that it was adopted and used by the folk.
+This however and as discussed in previous sections implicates that the way the proverbs are used has led to variation.
+Here, although we map the proverbs and their emotion to specific regions in Greece, the only indication that we have that these proverbs `belong to' the specific regions are the dialectal properties of the proverbs.
+This however does not mean that one region `owns' a proverb, but rather it owns its specific variety.

-\paragraph{On the Use of NLP for Paremiology.} This study showcased one method to delve further into the study of paremiology using modern technological tools.
-As in many NLP tasks, evaluation remains a key challenge, which can limit the application of NLP tools in digital humanities, folkloristics, ethnographic research, and even more traditional linguistic studies.
-In this paper, we aim to open a path for further research on proverbs and cultural heritage, exploring how computational methods can help analyze semantic patterns, sentiment, regional variations, and cross-cultural similarities.